antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 		<AppContextSwitchOverrides value="Switch.MS.Internal.DoNotApplyLayoutRoundingToMarginsAndBorderThickness=false" />
 	</runtime>

-WPF windows straddling multiple monitors with different DPI settings (Multi-DPI setup) are now rendered without blacked out regions.
+WPF windows straddling multiple monitors with different DPI settings (Multi-DPI setup) are now rendered correctly, without blacked out regions.
 You can opt out of this behavior by adding the following line to the <appSettings> section in the app.config file:

 	<appSettings>
 		<add key="EnableMultiMonitorDisplayClipping" value="true"/>